caioforteribeiro/pands-project-2021/README.md

 sns.set()
 ```
-For this projects, 3 libraries were used:
+For this project, 3 libraries were used:

 1. [pandas](https://pandas.pydata.org/): a library for data manipulation and data analysis in Python.
 In this project, `pandas`was used to read the original data set and store it in a dataframe.
 2. [matplotlib.pyplot](https://matplotlib.org/): matplotlib is an open source library for data visualization in Python, and `pyplot` is a useful matplotlib-based API with plotting functionalities similar to [Matlab](https://www.mathworks.com/products/matlab.html).
 In this project, `matplotlib.pyplot` was used to output (save) plots as image files (.png).